damnoodle/nzedb-docker/README.md

-**This project is no longer maintained.
-Feel free to fork and create your own version.**
+**This project is forked for my personal use and is no longer maintained by razorgirl.
+Only changes are to newer versions of alpine linux and packages.
+This is untested and maybe broken !!!.**

 # nzedb-docker